 We also have a few copies at an even lower price in which the box is actually broken but the individual sonatas inside the box are in pristine condition.

 This edition presents all the 32 piano sonatas of Beethoven in very high quality facsimile reprints of the fine original first editions of each sonata which are held in the Hoboken Collection of the Austrian National Library.
-Over 800 large pages providing all 32 of the famous piano sonatas in reprints of the first editions.
+It has over 800 large pages and it presents all 32 of the famous piano sonatas in reprints of the first editions.
 There are short prefaces by Brian Jeffery.
 1989.

 The complete Introduction to this edition (1989).
 It sets out the reasons why this edition was made, and especially what practical use it has for performers.

 This is extraordinarily interesting material.
 As only a few of the original autograph manuscripts for these sonatas have survived, these first editions are the earliest known sources for most of the 32 sonatas.
 They are, in fact, the sources to which most modern editors went to establish their text.
 But any responsible player would have to consult these facsimiles in order to make his or her own judgments on many hundreds of points of detail.
 They are in our opinion essential – indeed, indispensable – for any pianist who wishes to give a historically informed performance, or for any teacher of historical keyboard performance.